khufkens/khufkens/pages/consulting.md

 order: 7
 ---

 Through many of my [open science contributions](https://khufkens.com/code/) I serve the scientific community where I can.
 However, my time is limited and requests for help are frequent.
-In order to protect my own work and my mental well-being, I need credit for consultancy.
+In order to protect my own work, and my mental well-being, I need credit for consultancy.

 For simple questions regarding the functioning of my open source software, or previously published work, I do not apply my external consultancy policy.
 These are contributions which will flow back to the community as better (documented) software or new insights.
 In these cases a simple acknowledgement and properly cited software or literature would suffice.